 Kali Yug is the present age of mankind in which we live, the first three ages had already elapsed.
-As per legends Kali Kali Yug began in midnight of 17th February in 3102 B.C.
+As per legends, Kali Kali Yug began at midnight of 17th February in 3102 B.C.
 Anger, lust, pride, discord and preoccupation with materialism dominated the general character of Human Beings.
-It was in this age that the concept of temple evolved and idols were enshrined.
+It was in this age that the concept of the temple evolved and idols were enshrined.

 However, being an agriculturally dominated region, the worship of fertility Goddesses had also a profound presence on the cultural texture of Nirmand.
 One such temple of immense significance for the local populace and art lovers is the temple of Goddess Ambika.